JasonPuglisi/descent/README.md

    off.

 The app should now be able to control your Phillips Hue lights from any network.
-To disable the feature, run the last command again, but change `true` to `false`.
 By default, these settings will persist for 1000 days.
-To change this, replace `1000` in the last three commands with the desired number of days.
+To change this, replace `1000` in the commands of steps 5 and 6 with the desired number of days.